Chefchaouen - Morocco's Mystical Blue Pearl

 We returned to the city and continued our walk around the medina.

-In the narrow alleys lined with flower pots, children were playing football and tourists were searching local products for souvenirs.
+In the narrow alleys lined with flower pots, children were playing football, and tourists were searching for local products as souvenirs.

 The man wearing a burnouse knows everything